AntumMT/game-antum/mods/mobiles/general/mobs_animal/readme.md

 ---
 ### Kitten
 Found on green grass these cute cats walk around and can be picked up and placed in inventory as pets or right-clicked with 4x live rats or raw fish (found in ethereal) and tamed.
+They can sometimes leave you little gifts of a hairball.

 ---
 ### Rat